org-redtea/format-axios-error/README.md

 }

 ```
-_Stack trace, response data and headers omitted in this example.
+_Response data and headers omitted in this example.
 To see full log message you can run code example locally_

 ### Winston